andresitodeguzman/smspy/README.md

 # SMS Py
-SMS Auto responder and Directory built with Python and uses Termux API.
+SMS Auto responder and Directory for Android built with Python and uses Termux API.

 [![BCH compliance](https://bettercodehub.com/edge/badge/andresitodeguzman/smspy?branch=master)](https://bettercodehub.com/)

 ## Requirements & Dependencies
+This will not work in Windows or non-Android systems.

 - Android Phone
 - Mobile Number and SMS Credits
 - Termux